antonioscalaunina/pyANTI-FASc/README.md

    - **PTF**: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake

-3 - **k223d:** k-square slip distributions to 3D fault planes (Herrero & Murphy 2018, GJI - *https://github.com/s-murfy/k223d*):
+3 - **k223d:**

+    This module, based on the original software presented in Herrero & Murphy (2018, GJI) and available at *https://github.com/s-murfy/k223d* performs:

    - A refined computation of inter-distance between nodes to be used in k-square slip distribution computation.
 It is based on the lateration algorithm presented in Herrero & Murphy (2018, GJI)

-   - Computation of ensembles of stochastic k-square slip distributions for all the previously selected areas also accounting for other conditions (e.g. homogeneous or variable rigidity, surface slip amplification, variable stress-drop etc.)
+   - The computation of ensembles of stochastic k-square slip distributions for all the previously selected areas also accounting for other conditions (e.g. homogeneous or variable rigidity, surface slip amplification, variable stress-drop etc.)

 **IMPORTANT:** More details about the k223d module and its original sources can be found in the repository of ANTI-FASc at the following link *https://github.com/antonioscalaunina/ANTI-FASc/blob/main/src/k223d/README.md*.
 The use of this module is shown in the examples in the main folder.

 Below are the instructions for installing the software dependencies.
-Please refer to the examples and the wiki documentation for further details regarding the code functionality, the configuration of input files and the database of precomputed mesh discretizations
+Please refer to the examples in the main folder and to the wiki documentation **(both under construction)** for further details regarding the code functionality, the configuration of input files and the database of precomputed mesh discretizations